khayyamsaleem/khayyam.me/content/posts/toronto-2022/index.md

 ## Leaning into the scatterbrain today

-For an initial characterization of how this approach of "leaning into the scatterbrain" is working out for me so far, let's look at today's journey so far:
+For an initial characterization of how this approach of "leaning into the scatterbrain" is working out for me so far, let's look at today's writing journey:

 1. Woke up on a sunny Sunday in Amsterdam, Netherlands.
 Still gotta start the blog on this spot.
 2. Brewed a latte using our Airbnb host's super swanky espresso machine.